BARRIERBOSS USA

 Why Hog Wire Panels Are Gaining Ground for Cattle

-Traditional hog wire (also called cattle panels or stock panels) has been a staple in livestock operations for decades.
+Traditional hog wire has been a staple in livestock operations for decades.
 But not all hog wire is the same.
 The difference between a light-gauge commodity panel and a properly built 6-gauge panel is like the difference between a screen door and a vault.

 Our Black Hog Wire Fence Panels are built with 6-gauge wire, hot-dipped galvanized, and finished with a dip-coated layer for corrosion resistance that holds up in wet pastures, coastal properties, and harsh winters.
 That dip-coated finish penetrates every weld joint, which is exactly where cheaper panels start rusting first.

-• Impact resistance: 6-gauge wire doesn't deform when a cow leans or rubs on it.
+• Impact Resistance: 6-gauge wire does not deform when a cow leans or rubs on it.
 Lighter-gauge field fence stretches out and sags within a few seasons.

-• Visibility: The open grid pattern lets cattle see what's on the other side, which reduces panic-driven fence strikes.
+• Visibility: The open grid pattern lets cattle see what is on the other side, which reduces panic-driven fence strikes.
 Cattle are less likely to charge what they can see through.

-For properties where aesthetics matter alongside function, like rural homes with a few head of cattle or hobby farms, the black dip-coated finish looks clean against wood posts or within a framed rail system.
-Check the full range at our Full Metal Fencing collection.
+For properties where aesthetics matter alongside function, the black dip-coated finish looks clean against wood posts or within a framed rail system.
+Check the full range at our full metal fencing collection.

 Post Spacing, Bracing, and the Details That Matter

-Your panels or wire are only as strong as what they're attached to.
+Your panels or wire are only as strong as what they are attached to.
 Most cattle fence failures start at the posts.

 Post Spacing for Cattle Fence

-• Welded wire panels: Match panel width.
-Standard 16-foot panels get a post every 8 feet for cattle applications (mid-panel support prevents bowing under pressure).
+• Welded Wire Panels: Match panel width.
+Standard 16-foot panels get a post every 8 feet for cattle applications, providing mid-panel support that prevents bowing under pressure.

 Corner and Gate Bracing

-For steel post options that pair with both hog wire and corrugated metal panels, take a look at our Metal Fence Posts.
-They're designed for panel fencing and eliminate the rot problem that eventually gets every wood post.
+For steel post options that pair with both hog wire and corrugated metal panels, take a look at our metal fence posts.
+They eliminate the rot problem that eventually gets every wood post.

 Ground Line Clearance